This article is about the nature of one of the most potent fundamental indicators, Nonfarm payrolls.

 Depending on the economic situation, investors choose where to invest their money and which currency to buy.
-So how do they make their decision?
-Which factors make them buy one currency instead of another one?
-Let’s look at the main types of currencies and define how they differ.

-To sum up, we can say that reserve currencies are used more during unstable economic situations when investors need to preserve their savings.
+To sum up, we can say that the reserve currencies are used more during unstable economic situations when investors need to preserve their savings.

 Let’s look at the three main countries with the commodity currencies.

 Canada is famous for its oil and gas resources.
 So the Canadian dollar highly depends on oil and gas prices.
 When the crude price rises, the Canadian dollar appreciates.
 At the same time, the Canadian economy is linked to the US economy.
 The USA is the main importer of Canadian commodities.
-So, the weak US economy can cause the decline of Canadian exports and the fall of the domestic currency.
+So, the weak US economy can cause the decline of Canadian exports and the fall of the CAD.

 Australia exports natural resources – copper and iron ore.
 China is the biggest buyer of Australian commodities, so Chinese economy has a huge influence on the Australian dollar.
 When Chinese economic figures are positive, the AUD appreciates against the USD and vice versa.

 New Zealand exports are based on agricultural sector: dairy products, meat, wood, and wool.
 The currency is affected by figures of dairy auctions, for example, the Global Dairy Trade.
 Moreover, the New Zealand economy is correlated with the Australian economy.